FREE WEBINAR: Reviewing Tender Documents – Ask The Experts Q&A

 These agreements give buyers access to a range of qualified suppliers, allowing them to avoid the need to continuously re-tender.
 Only the suppliers who register interest before the deadline may secure a place.

 Winning a place on a framework can result in multiple contracts over the duration of the framework – typically 4 years.
-For details of other types of tender and procurement procedures, please see our blog ‘What is a public sector tender?’.
+For details of other types of tender and procurement procedures, please see our blog ‘What is a tender?’.

-These tenders have a value above the UK public procurement thresholds, and must be published on the UK government portal ‘Find a Tender’.
+These tenders have a value above the UK public procurement thresholds, and must be published on the UK government portal ‘What is Find a Tender?’.

 These tenders have a value below the UK public procurement thresholds and are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
 The procedures for low-value notices are usually simpler, and bidding for these provides suppliers with valuable experience to help them go after high-value tenders in the future.
-For details of other types of tender and procurement procedures, please see our blog ‘What is a public sector tender?’.
+For details of other types of tender and procurement procedures, please see our blog ‘What is a tender?’.

 A restricted procedure is a two-stage process that involves creating a shortlist of the most suitable suppliers, by having them first complete a selection questionnaire.